 Who is Brad Culpepper?
 Biography, Body statistics, and Personal Life

 Brad Culpepper is one of the most talented and expert American-based lawyers and footballers.
-According to Brad, the memorable part of his life was the NFL nine seasons, in which he remained defensive tackle during his game.
+According to Brad, the memorable part of his life was the NFL nine seasons, in which he remained a defensive tackle during his game.
 He started playing football at his college level and created many memories.

 The team leader, Minnesota Vikings, selected Brad in the 10th round of the 1992 NFL Draft.
 The footballer played matches for one year for Minnesota and five years for Tampa Bay Buccaneers.
 In 2000, he also played for the Chicago Bears team.
 The University of Florida Athletic Hall of Fame elected him as Gator Great in 2001.

 The lawyer works as a consultant at the Survivor organization and raises his voice for female rights and violence.
 His wife Monica Culpepper also gives her time to the same institute.
-Currently, Brad is working as a trial lawyer in Culpepper Kurland law company.
+Currently, Brad is working as a trial lawyer at Culpepper Kurland law company.

 Full name: John Broward Brad Culpepper